 The University of Tulsa College of Law, a private institution, is reducing tuition and ending its regional scholarship plan for the next school year.
 This year, tuition at the law school is $37,960, the National Jurist reports.
 In 2017, it will be $24,600.
 TU Law announced the new tuition level earlier this month.
 “This tuition reduction is designed to be really transparent about the cost of legal education,” said Lyn Entzeroth, the law school’s dean, to the National Jurist.

 Thirty-five percent is quite a reduction.
 I wouldn’t be surprised to learn that it had something to do with maintaining its accreditation and wasn’t a voluntary choice.
 But again, I don’t follow this college and have never spoken with anyone who has attended.
 For all I know they just finished paying off a large building or something and have excess profits.
 Or they have a nearby competitor with better pricing.
 But if some other reason caused the tuition reduction, then why say they want to be really transparent about the cost of legal education?

 Lack of transparency may be enough to prevail under a Florida Statute like the Unfair and Deceptive Trade Practices Act.
 We are using that in conjunction with the new Defense to Repayment regulations coming out Nov.
-1. For more information, please check out our website at Christie D. Arkovich, P.A., scroll back through our blog – we’ve been covering this new program, and check out our reviews if you are considering hiring us to help with your student loans.
+1. For more information, please check out our website at Arkovich Law, scroll back through our blog – we’ve been covering this new program, and check out our reviews if you are considering hiring us to help with your student loans.